The HobbitHouse Ilustrated Glossary of Woodworking terms

 tenon cutter --- A type of power drill bit specifically made for cutting tenons.
 There are two basic types, the first for cutting flat-bottom tenons (or short dowel pins or plugs, if you want) and the other specifically for cutting rustic chair tenons with a tapered shoulder countersinking.
 The first type is normally used on planks and the second type is normally used on round stock.
 There is a short version of the first type that is specifically for cutting plugs, called, appropriately enough, a plug cutter.
 Examples:

 tensile strength --- Resistance to tensile stress.
 Tensile strength parallel to the grain is resistance of wood to forces acting along the grain and tending to stretch the wood in length, whereas tensile strength perpendicular to the grain is resistance of wood to forces acting across the grain in the direction that tends to split a member, not stretch it.
-Compare/contrast to compressive strength.
+Compare/contrast to compressive strength and flexural strength.

 tensile stress --- The tension force (force acting on a body which tends to increase its dimension, or volume) divided by the cross sectional area of the body upon which the load is applied.
 Tensile stress in wood can be lateral (across the grain), which tends to split the wood, or longitudinal (along the grain), which tends to stretch it.
 Wood has more longitudinal strength than lateral strength.
 See stress for further discussion.